 Appears in the final panel of #3 and cameos in #4-7 tagging along with Wonder Woman as an evil version of herself.

 After three years spent exclusively as Renee Montoya’s supporting character, Batwoman breaks out into her own stories as she shares a year of Detective Comics with The Question.

 Batwoman has a single-panel cameo in Batman: Battle for the Cowl (2009) #1 at the beginning of this period without Bruce Wayne.

 Batman and Robin (2009) #7-9 in Batman & Robin, Vol. 2: Batman vs. Robin (Absolute / Deluxe Hardcover / paperback)

-Though these issues were published during her run in Detective began, these work as Morrison’s direct epilogue to what he put Batwoman through in Final Crisis.
+Though these issues were published during her run in Detective, this story work as Grant Morrison’s direct epilogue to what he put Batwoman through in Final Crisis.
 I can’t call them inessential, because they happen to feature her death!

 Justice League: Cry for Justice (2009) #4-5 – Blink and you’ll-miss-it cameo in 4 and in a page of her own side-mission in #5, but not in #6 (as listed in some guides).